 There are many schools with good graduate programs in ceramics.
-The trick is finding the one that is right for you, and if you are right for them.
-At the end of this page are links/information to find out about specific schools, a personal reflection about applying to school and a blog link about being in graduate school.
+The trick is finding the one that is right for you, and you for them.
+This page contains a long list of pertinent questions to consider about graduate school.
+You will also find links for information about specific schools, and personal reflections and tips from those who have applied and attended graduate school.

 - What are your expectations of graduate school?

 - Why do you want to apply to graduate school?

 - Is it important to have “real life experience” or time off between undergraduate and graduate school?

 - How has your drive to work in the studio changed after undergraduate school?